neilbenjamin/hangman/README.md

 Save this game file with it's directories on your machine.

-As per the pdf task instruction, it requirers the reviewer to activate the appolication by typing in npm start.
+As per the pdf task instruction, it requirers the reviewer to activate the application by typing in npm start.
 Howevere, prior to this, please install the node.js package first as it's too large to transfer actoss dropbox.